futebol-ufmg/testbed-core/README.md

 ### Description

-This repository holds code shared across the testbed softwares, such as CBTM and the Aggregate Manager.
+This repository holds code which can be shared across testbed softwares deployed in all FUTEBOL partners, such as CBTM.

-The goal of this repository is to incrementally build a modular solution that can be shared across all FUTEBOL testbeds in all partners.
+The goal of this repository is to incrementally build a modular solution that can be shared across FUTEBOL testbeds in all partners.
 Our first action was to come up with a database model which can abstract enough details to cover the implementation on all testbeds.

 Our first model is depicted below:
 ![testbd](testbd_model.png)